 Generic Name: mycophenolate mofetil

 Pill imprint CellCept 250 Roche has been identified as Cellcept 250 mg.

 CellCept is used in the treatment of nephrotic syndrome; organ transplant, rejection prophylaxis and belongs to the drug class selective immunosuppressants.
 There is positive evidence of human fetal risk during pregnancy.
-CellCept 250 mg is not subject to the Controlled Substances Act.
+CellCept 250 mg is not a controlled substance under the Controlled Substance Act (CSA).